Pilot Creek Falls (University Falls)

 Description of Falls

-Pilot Creek Falls (a.k.a University Falls) is undeveloped wildlands managed by UC Center for Forestry.
-As with all Center for Forestry lands, VISITORS ENTER AT THEIR OWN RISK, and access may be restricted at any time.
-Motorized use is prohibited.
+Pilot Creek Falls (a.k.a University Falls) are undeveloped wildlands overseen by UC Center for Forestry.
+As with all Center for Forestry lands, VISITORS ENTER AT THEIR OWN RISK, and access may be restricted or prohibited at any time.
+Motorized use and camping are strictly prohibited.

 Several issues and hazards exist:

 - The route leading to the falls passes through public and private lands.
 Land surrounding the falls is PRIVATE.
-Currently, there is no way to access the falls without trespassing.
-The private landowners have not given permission for the public to pass.
+The trail to the falls is undeveloped and can be hazardous.

 - Getting to the falls involves a 5.4 mile round trip along dirt roads and an unimproved trail.
 The elevation change is 1200 feet and involves a steep ascent.

 - Several injuries and fatalities have occurred.
 Many of these injuries have occurred on the fourth falls, although every fall can cause injury.
-Slippery rocks have also caused injuries.
+Slippery rocks and the slippery trail have also caused injuries.

 - Emergency response may take 2 or more hours.
 There is no cellular reception at or en route to the falls.